The GFCF (Gluten-Free, Casein-Free) Diet for Autism Spectrum Disorders

 Some people use the GFCF diet mainly to address gastrointestinal problems and food allergies or sensitivities.

 According to one theory, some people with autism cannot properly digest gluten and casein, which form peptides, or substances that act like opiates in their bodies.
 The peptides then alter the person's behavior, perceptions, and responses to his environment.
 Some scientists now believe that peptides trigger an unusual immune system response in certain people.
 Research in the U.S. and Europe has found peptides in the urine of a significant number of children with autism.
 A doctor can order a urinary peptide test to see if proteins are being digested properly.

 Medical tests can determine if your child has a sensitivity or allergy to gluten, casein, soy and other foods.
-Any physician can order these tests, as can doctors who have attended Autism Research Institute conferences.

 Some advocates of dietary intervention suggest removing one food from the diet at a time, so you will know which food was causing a problem.
 It also is helpful to ask people who do not know about the dietary change if they see improvements after a few weeks.

 It's often suggested to remove milk first because the body will clear itself of milk/casein the quickest.
 Gluten may be removed a month after the elimination of milk.
 It may take up to six months on a gluten-free diet for the body to rid itself of all gluten.
 That is why most advocates suggest giving the diet a trial of six months.

 The diet can seem like a lot of work, at first.
 You must carefully read the ingredients on food packages.
 Beware of hidden casein and gluten in ingredient lists, such as curds, caseinate, lactose, bran, spices or certain types of vinegar.